ispamm/kernel-activation-functions/README.md

 <p align="center">
 <img src="kernel_activation_functions.png"/><br/>
 Fig. 1.
 Examples of kernel activation functions learned on the Sensorless data set.
 The KAF after initialization is shown with a dashed red, while the final KAF is shown with a solid green.
-The distribution of activation values after training is shown as a reference with a light blue.
+As a reference, the distribution of activation values after training is shown in light blue.
 </p>

 <p align="center">